mrfylke/frammr-mqtt-validator/specifications/validators/[deviceId]/configure/configure.md

 - JSON Schema: [configure.schema.json](./configure.schema.json)
 - MQTT QoS: 1 (at least once)
 - Trigger: Client setting configuration through UI or automated requests.

+## Settings

+- `dumpCardMode`: See NFC flow chart for implications of card dump mode.
+- `timeout`: Settings for timeout behavior with timout in seconds and message when it is timed out.
+Timeout of 0 will be no timeout (not recommended)

 ## Related